infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Mood System/Masking System.md

 			- Example: If you were informed of what to expect at school, which you cannot fully, cus scripted, you wont feel anxious
 		- ==C: Trust/Disgust will be based on subjects.
 Surprise/Anticipation will be a bool based on information and choices made by the player.==

+Alt-moods will scale the severity of the pair if it is paired with a main mood.

 ### Conclusion